bongiozzo/musica_mustdie/output/band_onslaught.md

 # Onslaught

-Дискография
-"Power From Hell" 1985, Thrash
-"The Force" 1986, Thrash
-"Let There Be Rock (EP)" 1987, Thrash
-"Shellshock (EP)" 1988, Thrash
-"Welcome To Dying (EP)" 1989, Thrash
-"In Search Of Sanity" 1989, Thrash
-"Killing Peace" 2007, Thrash
-"The Shadow Of Death (compilation)" 2008, Thrash
-"Live Damnation" 2009, Thrash
-"Sounds Of Violence" 2011, Thrash
-"VI" 2013, Thrash
-"Live At The Slaughterhouse (CD/DVD)" 2016, Thrash
+## Дискография

+### "Power From Hell" 1985, Thrash

+01. Damnation / Onslaught (Power from Hell)
+02. Thermonuclear Devastation
+03. Skullcrusher I
+04. Lord of Evil
+05. Death Metal
+06. Angels of Death
+07. The Devil's Legion [Part 1]
+08. The Devil's Legion [Part 2]
+09. Steel Meets Steel
+10. Skullcrusher II
+11. Witch Hunt
+12. Mighty Empress

+### "The Force" 1986, Thrash

+01. Let There Be Death
+02. Metal Forces
+03. Fight with the Beast
+04. Demoniac
+05. Flame of the Antichrist
+06. Contract in Blood
+07. Thrash till the Death

+### "Let There Be Rock (EP)" 1987, Thrash

+1. Let There Be Rock
+2. Metal Forces
+3. Power From Hell
+4. Angels Of Death

+Nige Rockett - Lead Guitars
+Rob Trotman - Lead Guitars
+James Hinder - Bass
+Steve Grice - Drums
+Sy Keeler - Vocals

+(p)&(c) 1987 UNDER ONE FLAG Records

+### "Shellshock (EP)" 1988, Thrash

+### "Welcome To Dying (EP)" 1989, Thrash

+### "In Search Of Sanity" 1989, Thrash

+01. Asylum
+02. In Search of Sanity
+03. Shellshock
+04. Lightning War
+05. Let There Be Rock (AC/DC cover)
+06. Blood Upon the Ice
+07. Welcome to Dying
+08. Power Play
+09. Confused (Angel Witch cover) (bonus track)

+### "Killing Peace" 2007, Thrash

+1. Burn
+2. Killing Peace
+3. Destroyer Of Worlds
+4. Pain
+5. Prayer For The Dead, A
+6. Tested To Destruction
+7. Twisted Jesus
+8. Planting Seeds Of Hate
+9. Shock & Awe

+### "The Shadow Of Death (compilation)" 2008, Thrash

+### "Live Damnation" 2009, Thrash

+01. Killing Peace
+02. Let There Be Death
+03. Destroyer of Worlds
+04. Metal Forces
+05. Seeds of Hate
+06. Demoniac
+07. Burn
+08. Power from Hell

+### "Sounds Of Violence" 2011, Thrash

+1. Into the Abyss (Intro) 01:01
+2. Born for War 05:55
+3. The Sound of Violence 04:04
+4. Code Black 06:22
+5. Rest in Pieces 04:43
+6. Godhead 04:50
+7. Hatebox 04:52
+8. Antitheist 06:32
+9. Suicideology 05:13
+10. End of the Storm (Outro) 01:31
+11. Bomber (Motцrhead cover) 02:50

+### "VI" 2013, Thrash

+01. A New World Order
+02. Chaos Is King
+03. Fuel For My Fire
+04. Children Of The Sand
+05. Slaughterize
+06. 66’Fucking’6
+07. Cruci-Fiction
+08. Dead Man Walking
+09. Enemy Of My Enemy
+10. Shellshock (re-recorded 2013) (Bonus Track)

+### "Live At The Slaughterhouse (CD/DVD)" 2016, Thrash

+01. The Sound Of Violence
+02. Killing Peace
+03. Chaos Is King
+04. Let There Be Death
+05. Children Of The Sand
+06. Rest In Pieces
+07. 66 'Fucking' 6
+08. Destroyer Of Worlds
+09. In Search Of Sanity
+10. Fight With The Beast
+11. Metal Forces
+12. Onslaught (Power From Hell)
+13. Thermonuclear Devastation

 ## Отношения с другими группами